troy351/emmet-monaco-es/README.md

 const dispose = emmetHTML(
   // monaco-editor it self.
 If not provided, will use window.monaco instead.
-  // This could make the plugin support both ESM and AMD loaded monaco-editor monaco
+  // This could make the plugin support both ESM and AMD loaded monaco-editor monaco,
+  // languages needs to support html markup emmet ['html', 'php']
 );

-// run it if you want to dispose emmet dispose();
+// run it if you want to dispose emmetHTML.
+// NOTE: all languages specified will be disposed. dispose();

 // internal expand API, if you want to extend functionality with emmet